 Sara C. Bronin

 Sara C. Bronin is a Mexican-American architect, attorney, professor, and policymaker whose interdisciplinary work focuses on how law and policy can foster more equitable, sustainable, well-designed, and connected places.
-She is the author of Key to the City: How Zoning Shapes Our World (W.W.
+She wrote Key to the City: How Zoning Shapes Our World (W.W.
 Norton), and she founded and directs the National Zoning Atlas, which aims to digitize, demystify, and democratize information about zoning in the United States.

 Academics